99alexx/Should_I_Fish_README/README.md

 Starting with creating a basic layout for the UI using Figma.
 From these Figma prototypes the workflow of creating/coding the UI will be substantially faster

+# notes TODO
+Make the app in english